ITU-BDSA2024-GROUP25/Chirp/docs/report.md

 -- add comment on why playwrite does not run though workflows.

 ### Introducing a new feature
-From the beginning the team agreed to, work together physically instead of remotely when ever possible, therfore a lot of task were undertaken using a combination of mob programming(ref?) and co-authoring, this goes for tackling a new feature as well.
+From the beginning the team agreed to, work together physically instead of remotely when ever possible, therfore a lot of task were undertaken using a combination of mob programming and co-authoring, this goes for tackling a new feature as well.

-When presented with a new feature to implement, a team member creates a new issue on the project bord and adds apropriete acceptance criteria.
-If there is some confusion as to what that would be, the team member brings it to the team, to desscuss it, and create a plan for how to best approch the implementation.
-When a new feature is under develeopment a team member moves it from the *To-do* list to the *in progress* list and assigns one or more mebers to the task.
+When presented with a new feature to implement, a team member creates a new issue on the project bord and adds appropriate acceptance criteria.
+If there is some confusion as to what that would be, the team member brings it to the team, discuss it, and create a plan for how to best approach the implementation.
+When a new feature is under development a team member moves it from the To-do list to the in progress list and assigns one or more members to the task.

-When assigned to a issue, member(s) then create- and publish a new branch to work on the issue, occasionally creating sub-branches to try different approches.
-Doing there best to keep to a *GitHub Flow* -style branching strategy, see [session_02 slides:] (https://github.com/itu-bdsa/lecture_notes/blob/main/sessions/session_02/Slides.md)
+When assigned to an issue, member(s) then create- and publish a new branch to work on the issue, occasionally creating sub-branches to try different approaches.
+Doing their best to keep to a GitHub Flow -style branching strategy, see [session_02 slides:] (https://github.com/itu-bdsa/lecture_notes/blob/main/sessions/session_02/Slides.md)

-When the acceptance criteria had been fulfilled, the member(s) working the branch - or someone else from the team, will then create a new sub-branch, to write the nessesarry test for the new methodes and- or UI features.
+When the acceptance criteria had been fulfilled, the member(s) working the branch - or someone else from the team, will then create a new sub-branch, to write the necessary test for the new methods and- or UI features.

 Now the member(s) working on the issue creates a pull request to the branch, to merge it with main branch, and add a reviewer(s).
-Before another team member can merge preliminary workflow checks will be run, then if the new input passes workflow checks(see -- add ref to WF --) and test the reviewer can look at the code, reject if nessesary, or complete the merge.
+Before another team member can merge preliminary workflow checks will be run, then if the new input passes workflow checks (see -- add ref to WF --) and test the reviewer can look at the code, reject if necessary, or complete the merge.
 The old branch can then be deleted.